Next: Kill Options, Previous: Killing by Lines, Up: Deletion and Killing [Contents][Index]

 Emacs also provides commands to kill specific syntactic units: words, with M-DEL and M-d (see Words); balanced expressions, with C-M-k (see Expressions); and sentences, with C-x DEL and M-k (see Sentences).

-The command M-z (zap-to-char
+The command M-z (zap-to-char) combines killing with

 searching: it reads a character and kills from point up to (and